Participants Judicial Perspectives - 16Nov2024

 Tom Clark, General Counsel, ADB

 Tom Clark, Asian Development Bank (ADB), discussed ADB’s work as a knowledge partner of the judiciary, citing capacity building as a means to enhance judges’ understanding of the science behind climate change and environmental rights.
-He described ADB’s judicial training program in Asia, which has provided a platform for judges to come together and discuss judicial-solving techniques, experiences, and best practices in climate change-related disputes.
+He described ADB’s judicial training programme in Asia, which has provided a platform for judges to come together and discuss judicial-solving techniques, experiences, and best practices in climate change-related disputes.

 Panel 2 - Judicial Perspectives - 16Nov2024

-Chingiz Asgarov, Deputy Chief Justice, Supreme Court, Azerbaijan
+Chingiz Asgarov, Deputy Chief Justice, Supreme Court, Azerbaijan (left)

 Chingiz Asgarov, Deputy Chief Justice, Supreme Court, Azerbaijan, moderated the second panel.
-Highlighting the need to protect the environment, he pointed out Azerbaijan’s extensive environmental protection legislation and the importance of raising public and court awareness of environmental issues.
+Highlighting the need to protect the environment, he pointed to Azerbaijan’s extensive environmental protection legislation and the importance of raising public and court awareness of environmental issues.

 Christine Adam, Director and Principal Adviser, UNFCCC Secretariat - Judicial Perspectives - 16Nov2024